 A cat passing by glanced jealously over, envying my perch.

-I saw a kite in the sky . . . three boys had finally managed to get it aloft.
-Their sisters sat nearby, and their voices, floating on the wind, told me they were playing house, and fantasizing
+I saw a kite in the sky.
+Three boys in the distance had finally managed to get it aloft.
+Their sisters sat nearby, and their own voices, floating on the wind, told me they were playing house and

-their lives as they hoped them to be.
+fantasizing their lives as they hoped them to become.

-I left my chair, to lie on the ground.
+I abandoned my seat to lie on the ground.
 It was soft and sweet.
-I closed my eyes, and my consciousness dropped the
+I closed my eyes, and my consciousness

-accumulated years of baggage that my life had become.
-For a few moments, I was once again flying a kite, and living in the world of dreams, where life was free and delicious, and without risk.
+dropped away the accumulated years of baggage my life had become.
+For a few moments, I was once again flying a kite and living in the world of dreams where life was free and delicious, and without risk.

-Spring had finally arrived . . . and the darkness of winter was gone for the moment!
+Spring had finally arrived, and winter's darkness had departed for the moment!